FEMC (Forest Ecosystem Monitoring Cooperative) - was VMC Vermont Monitoring Cooperative

 The VMC also promotes the efficient coordination of multi-disciplinary environmental monitoring and research activities among federal, state, university, and private-sector agencies with common interests in the long-term health, management, and protection of Vermont's forested ecosystems."

-#2 Updated by Monica Ihli about 5 years ago
+#2 Updated by Monica Ihli over 5 years ago

 The server VMC is using is managed by the institution's central IT department.
 As of now, GMN has successfully been installed on CentOS 7: https://dataone.uvm.edu/mn/v2.
 This is presently a standalone installation, and will remain so until the adapter integration between their repository and GMN has been fully developed and tested.

-#4 Updated by Laura Moyers about 5 years ago
+#4 Updated by Laura Moyers over 5 years ago

 - NodeIdentifier changed from urn:node:VMC to urn:node:FEMC